-In 2002, 2006, 2009 and again in 2012, the CSA undertook a national evaluation of federal, provincial and territorial government policies of importance to travelling Canadians.
-In order to gauge the levels of improvement from our initial recommendations, the CSA undertook a follow up study during the Summer and Fall of 2014.
+Since 2002, every two to three years, the CSA has undertaken a national evaluation of federal, provincial and territorial government policies of importance to travelling Canadians.
+In order to gauge the levels of improvement from our initial recommendations, the CSA undertook a follow up study during the Summer and Fall of 2018.